Madaniarias/Book-Review-Social-Network/PROJECT/README.md

 1. Litpals displays the posts organized by book from the class reading list. [issue: "...tedious and hard to keep track off..."]
 2. Litpals allows the user to create a post for every book in the class reading list. [issue: "...requires active discussion and exchange of ideas about the books read for the course..."]
 3. Litpals provides a profile with a section to see the user's information and see all posts made by the user. [issue:　"...difficult for me to find important information when studying..."]
-4. Litpals provides a way to like posts and a section within the profile to see all liked comments by the user. [issue: "...difficult for me to find important information when studying..."]
+4. Litpals provides some statistics to display the top 3 commenters in LitPals [issue: "...motivation as one of their issues too..."]
 5. Litpals provides a search bar to identify keywords within a book discussion. [issue: "...hard to keep track off..."]
 6. Litpals displays the date a post was made. [issue: "...hard to catch up when I miss a class..."]